 This is a very common myth that people tend to believe.
 The ideal amount of water that you need to drink depends on your gender, diet, level of activity, and the weather conditions of the place where you live.
 Women need to drink about two liters of any kind of fluid, whereas men need to drink 12 glasses of water or any other fluid to stay hydrated.

 Myth 2: Bottled water is healthier than Tap Water

 This is another myth that we tend to believe which is the reason why most of us use bottled water for drinking purposes.
 However, did you know that bottled water is dangerous and can lead to a number of health problems?
-Presence of toxins, harmful bacteria, pollution, unknown source of water are some of the reasons you need to avoid bottled water.
+The presence of toxins, harmful bacteria, pollution, and unknown source of water is some of the reasons you need to avoid bottled water.
 Instead of using bottled water, it is advisable to install a purifier.
-You can easily purify tap water using the water purifier for home which remove dissolved impurities and microorganisms.
+You can easily purify tap water using the water purifier for home which removes dissolved impurities and microorganisms.
 Treated tap water is a clean and affordable option for drinking water.
 Don’t forget to read the water purifier reviews before making the final decision.